Jr. Model United Nations - Student Diplomat Program

 In addition to class or club work facilitated by teachers or parents throughout the school year, the Council meets with the middle school students on three separate occasions between January and May, producing three very distinct programs: The Cultural Diplomacy Conference (January), the Preparatory Conference (February/March), and the Final Conference (May).

-If you have any questions about this program, please reach out to Kasey Trapp, Associate Director of Student Programs, at email@example.com or 215-561-4700 ext.
-207.
+If you have any questions about this program, please reach out to Kate Whitman Kamara, Director of Education Middle School Programs, at email@example.com or at 215-561-4700 ext.
+216.